openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  If the initializer expression is the *null* literal, then the type is *Object* \| *null*.

--  If the intializer expresion is of union type comprised of numeric literals only, then the type is the smallest numeric type all numeric literals fit into.
+-  If the initializer expression is of union type comprised of numeric literals only, then the type is the smallest numeric type all numeric literals fit into.

--  If the intializer expresion is of union type comprised of literals of a single type *T*, then the type is *T*.
+-  If the initializer expression is of union type comprised of literals of a single type *T*, then the type is *T*.

 -  If the type can be inferred from the initializer expression, then the type